 - To have in place systems to monitor student progress and to identify and tackle any factors that may hamper the progress of a particular group.

 - To continue proactively to investigate factors which may act as barriers to staff or students achieving their full potential, including issues such as unconscious bias, in order to inform future strategies; to encourage all staff to engage with the literature and other resources on issues such as unconscious bias.

 It is hoped and envisaged that these strategies will ultimately lead to an improved gender balance and increased diversity amongst academic and other staff, as well as students at all levels.

 The strategies we are currently adopting in pursuit of these aims are described in our 2016 Athena SWAN application and in our Strategic Review documents.
-They are kept under review by the Department's Good Practice Committee, Department Committee, and other committees.
+They are kept under review by the Department's Equality & Diversity Committee, Department Committee, and other committees.